 This shows us that gratitude is also an antidote to greed.
 Greed often comes from a sense of not having enough, or at least not having as much as everyone else has.
 Gratitude assures us that what we have is enough; greed and gratitude cannot peacefully coexist, it seems.
 The same goes for jealousy, regret, resentment, and many other negative emotions.

 So how do we become grateful so we can use this as an antidote to greed?
-By thinking deeply we begin to understand that were are interconnected (dependent) on others (and things).
+By thinking deeply, we begin to understand that we are interconnected (dependent) on others (and things).
 This helps us “awaken” to our natural gratitude and compassionate mind.

 According to Ven.
 Master Hsing Yun, the Sutra on the Compassionate Upaya of the Buddha provides guidance on how to be grateful as it helps us manifest the Four Immeasurable States of Mind of the Tathagata (Buddha) which are boundless kindness, boundless compassionate, boundless joy, and boundless equanimity: